cheqd/product-docs/verifiable-credentials/json-ld.md

 ## cheqd JSON-LD implementation

-cheqd's work on JSON-LD is in progress. _cheq_ back here soon to get more information about how cheqd is supporting this Credential type.&#x20;
+cheqd's work on JSON-LD is in progress. _cheq_ back here soon to get more information about how cheqd is supporting this Credential type.